bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-07-UPenn_Business_Microecon_2026_01_07.md

 </div>

 Note that a point ${ (p, q) }$ being on the supply curve means there are ${ q }$ sellers valuing the good at ${ \leq p . }$

+Note that a supply curve can be thought of as a marginal cost curve.

 Note that factors like number of firms, price of inputs, technological change affect the supply curve for a good.